Spatial entanglement between two quantum walkers with exchange symmetric coins: Conclusion

 \section{Conclusion}

-We present our analytical and numerical study of the behaviour of the spatial entanglement between two walkers, given that: 1.
-The initial state of each walker is pure, 2.
-Each one of them undergoes a discrete-time quantum walk process with respect to its corresponding coin, and 3.The state of two coins are initially bosonic (symmetric coin state: SCS) or fermionic (anti-symmetric coin state: ACS).
-First, we find that the state of the individual walker after its corresponding coin is measured and post-selected is always equivalent to a qubit, no matter how many steps the walker has already moved.
-We also discover the combined state of the two walkers is always equivalent to the singlet Bell state $\ket{\Psi^-}$, again, no matter how many steps the walkers have already moved, in the following two cases: 1.
-ACS where the coins are being post-selected in one of the triplet outcomes and 2.
-SCS where the coins are being post-selected in the singlet outcome.
-As a consequence, the spatial entanglement between the two walkers in these two cases remain constant at the maximum value at all steps.
-These results are very interesting and maybe useful for some applications in quantum technology.
-It should also be noted that, since the probability of yielding such a result for the ACS case is 3 times more than that for the SCS case, it should be more efficient to opt for ACS if it is possible to do so.
-However, in some situations, we may be limited to perform only local measurements.
-In such circumstances, we show that we can still get the maximum entanglement if we post-select the state corresponding to $\hat{M}_{\uparrow\uparrow}$ or $\hat{M}_{\downarrow\downarrow}$, but only for the ACS case.
-This, again, suggests an advantage of preparing the system with ACS over SCS.
-For the SCS case, the state of the two walkers after post-selection on the local coin states is not always equivalent to any of the Bell states and hence the entanglement is not constant.
-Rather, it oscillates similar to a damped oscillator as can be seen from our numerical results.
-We discover that similar damping behaviour also shows up in the non-post-selection case of both ACS and SCS.
-Even though we do not yet fully understand what is the mechanism behind this damped oscillation, we observe that the period per repeated pattern depends on the angle parameter in the coin operators.
-To be more precise, the relation between the period per repeated pattern ($T$) and the angle parameter of the coin operators ($\theta$) is $T = n\pi/\theta$, where $n$ is the number of cycles per pattern.
+We present our study of the behaviour of the spatial entanglement between two walkers, given the following conditions: \begin{enumerate} \item The initial states of the two walkers are pure and identical. \item Each walker undergoes an identical discrete-time quantum walk process with respect to its corresponding coin. \item The combined state of the two coins is initially bosonic (symmetric coin state: \textit{SCS}) or fermionic (anti-symmetric coin state: \textit{ACS}). \item Only local measurements are allowed. \end{enumerate} Firstly, we find that the state of the individual walker after its corresponding coin is measured and post-selected is always equivalent to a qubit at any step after the walk starts, i.e. effectively being two-dimensional.
+Secondly, we show that, if the symmetries between the initial and the final states of the coins are opposite, then the combined state of the two walkers is always equivalent to the singlet Bell state $\ket{\psi^-}$ and the initial coin entanglement is completely transferred to the spatial degrees of freedom.
+However, since only local measurements are allowed, only the \textit{ACS} case would yield such a result because it is physically impossible to implement an anti-symmetric local measurement as required for the \textit{SCS} cases.
+For the cases where the initial and the final symmetries between the two coins are the same and the cases where there is no symmetry between the final coin states, the spatial entanglement will fluctuate in an underdamping manner, gradually reaching an asymptotic value at a long time limit.
+We also numerically discover the relationship between the period per repeated pattern of the spatial entanglement ($T$) and the angle parameter of the coin operators ($\theta$) as follows, $T = n\pi/\theta$, where $n$ is the number of cycles per pattern.